hmrc/income-tax-mtd-changelog/README.md

 * New object `postCessationReceipts` added
 * The field `foreignTaxCreditRelief` is now optional

-#### obligations-api
-New API Version v2.0 is now available

-For `Retrieve Income Tax Final Declaration Obligations` endpoint:
-* Response now returns last four tax years if tax year is not supplied

 #### property-business-api
 New API Version v3.0 is now available